elpham6/sphinx_demo/README.rst

     # link to the source module/code on github
     return f"https://github.com/{html_context['github_user']}/{html_context['github_repo']}/blob/{html_context['github_version']}/{html_context['conf_py_path']}/{filename}.py"

 Adjust the config according to your folder structure and names.
-If you would like a different type of output, refer to Sphinx's `configuration documentation <https://www.sphinx-doc.org/en/master/usage/configuration.html#options-for-html-output>`_.
+If you would like an output other than HTML, refer to Sphinx's `configuration documentation <https://www.sphinx-doc.org/en/master/usage/configuration.html#options-for-html-output>`_.

 5.3 Theme (Optional)